EnableSecurity/wafw00f/README.md

     Number of requests: 6

+## How do I install it?

+The following should do the trick:

+	python setup.py install

 ## Need a freelance pentester?

 More information about the services that I offer at [Enable Security](http://enablesecurity.com/)